poets-ai/elegy/docs/guides/module-system.md

         return x
 ```

 What happened here?
 Lets decompose it into two parts.
-First we moved the `get_parameter` definitions
+First we moved the `add_parameter` definitions
 on the `Linear` module to the `call` method:

 ```python hl_lines="7 8 9 10 11"